rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-operation-guide.md

 ### Create a contact (Exchange)

+Use the following steps to create a contact:

 1. Create a Contact object within the Active Directory.

-    **Note:** When you are creating the contact, the Display Name within the object will create the Display Name within the Cloud Office Control Panel for the contact.
+    **Note:** When you are creating the contact, the Display Name within the object creates the Display Name within the Cloud Office Control Panel for the contact.

 2. After the Contact object is created, set the email address.
 The